 However, the tiebreaker doctor may request additional information from the department, the employee, the employer, the insurer, or their authorized agents or representatives at any time and in any manner.
 The tiebreaker doctor may also consult freely with other health care specialists who are not parties to the dispute.
 However, the tiebreaker doctor may not treat the injured employee for the injury which is the subject of the dispute (other than in an emergency situation), nor may the doctor assist the employee, employer or insurer in any departmental proceedings related to this injury.

-The Worker's Compensation Division has designated the University of Wisconsin Medical School's Department of Rehabilitation Medicine to conduct the tiebreaker examinations.
-All exams will take place at their Madison facility.
+The Worker's Compensation Division has designated clinicians from the University of Wisconsin School of Medicine and Public Health and the Medical College of Wisconsin to conduct the tiebreaker examinations.